 Catering: Costa, Hot Food Co. (seasonal opening), McDonald's, Costa Express, Krispy Kreme, Typhoo Shops: Top Gift, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Jackpot £500, Nature Trail, Picnic Area, Showers Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue

-Prices are paid using PayByPhone - more details or in the shop.
+Prices are paid using PayByPhone - more details, in the shop or in the restaurant.
 The location code is 5272.

 The fees are strictly enforced by CP Plus.